• Menu

 Will My Doctor Order an Epidural For Me?

-In the US I think a doctor would be hard-pressed to never order an epidural for patients (especially with that study I mentioned).
+In the US I think a doctor would be unlikely for a doctor to never order an epidural for patients (especially with that study I mentioned).

 That being said, they can order that it not be given until you’re 3-5 cm and that the head be engaged in the pelvis.